devchan64/devchan64.github.io/_posts/en/2025-04-11-not-tech-debt-just-ignorance.md

 ---

+# It''s Not Technical Debt, It''s Just What We Didn''t Know

 ### We are Confusing Ignorance with Technical Debt

 # 1. Introduction: The Term "Technical Debt" Is Used Too Freely